entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

     should be set along with manifest_app_version, e.g. 34.1.2
 -   manifest_app_version: Default numeric app version to use with mobile API calls, e.g. 2023401020
--   aid: Default app ID to use with API calls, e.g. 1180
+-   aid: Default app ID to use with mobile API calls, e.g. 1180
--   app_info: One or more app info strings in the format of
+-   app_info: Enable mobile API extraction with one or more app info strings in the format of
     <iid>/[app_name]/[app_version]/[manifest_app_version]/[aid], where
     iid is the unique app install ID. iid is the only required value;
     all other values and their / separators can be omitted, e.g. tiktok:app_info=1234567890123456789 or
     tiktok:app_info=123,456/trill///1180,789//34.0.1/340001
+-   device_id: Enable mobile API extraction with a genuine device ID to be used with mobile API calls.
+Default is a random 19-digit string

 rokfinchannel